maximilionus/lucidglyph/README.md

 ### Overall
 - Improve the visibility of medium and small-sized fonts.
 - Adjust the font environment to support new FreeType features.
+- Does not remove or install any system fonts.

 ## Usage